Siemens Conductors Scholarship for the Karajan Academy of the Berliner Philharmoniker

-The Siemens Arts Program has been awarding a scholarship to a conductor as part of the Karajan Academy’s training programme since September 2020.
-In addition to the standard two-year academy training, it enables students to assist the chief conductor of the Berliner Philharmoniker, Kirill Petrenko.
-Conducting their own portrait concert with the Karajan Academy Chamber Orchestra in the Chamber Music Hall of the Philharmonie Berlin is also part of the concept of the scholarship.
+The Siemens Arts Program has been enabling scholarship to a conductor as part of the Karajan-Akademie’s training programme since September 2020.
+In addition to the regular two-year academy training, the student assists the chief conductor of the Berliner Philharmoniker, Kirill Petrenko.
+Conducting their own portrait concert with the Karajan-Akademie Chamber Orchestra in the Chamber Music Hall of the Philharmonie Berlin is also part of the concept of the scholarship.

 Siemens Arts Program

 The Siemens Arts Program is active in the fields of music, visual arts and cultural education and sees itself as a creative platform for the company’s own arts and cultural projects.
 It creates innovative projects with outstanding individuals and institutions from the arts and culture scene.
 An important goal of the programme is to promote outstanding young talent worldwide.
 This is done through self-initiated young talent competitions, scholarships and networking young artists with established international cultural institutions (Bayerische Staatsoper, Carnegie Hall New York, Opéra National de Paris, Salzburg Festival, ARD International Music Competition).